TonyGeez/print-scripts-cli/README.md

 psc
 ```

-That's it!
 The CLI will automatically find and display all scripts from your `package.json`.

 ## Example Output